MrMiner-org/TheMinerzCoin/doc/managing-wallets.md

 In the GUI, the `Create a new wallet` button is displayed on the main screen when there is no wallet loaded.
 Alternatively, there is the option `File` ->`Create wallet`.

-The following command, for example, creates a descriptor wallet.  information about this command may be found by running `bitcoin-cli help createwallet`.
+The following command, for example, creates a descriptor wallet.
+More information about this command may be found by running `bitcoin-cli help createwallet`.

 ```
 $ bitcoin-cli createwallet "wallet-01"